Blanche Milborne

 Blanche Milborne, Lady Herbert of Troy (fl.
-1557) was the Lady Mistress in charge of the upbringing of Queen Elizabeth I, Edward VI and also of Queen Mary when she lived with the younger Tudor children.
+1557) was the Lady Mistress in charge of the upbringing of Queen Elizabeth I, Edward VI, and also of Queen Mary when she lived with the younger Tudor children.
 She was twice married, and widowed; first to James Whitney, then to Sir William Herbert of Troy Parva, an illegitimate son of William Herbert, 1st Earl of Pembroke and one of his mistresses.
-She had five children.
+She had six children.
 Blanche Milborne died c.
 1557 before Queen Elizabeth I's accession.

 Early life

 Blanche Milborne was one of the eleven co-heiresses (a son and daughter died young) of Simon Milborne and Jane (Baskerville) of Burghill, Herefordshire.
 Her eldest sister, Alice married Henry Myles and they were the parents of Blanche Parry.

 The family had widespread gentry connections; Sir William Herbert, 1st Earl of Pembroke (1st creation) married Ann Devereux, the niece of Simon Milborne's mother, Elizabeth Devereux.
 Blanche was also connected to Queen Catherine Parr sharing Agnes Crophull as an ancestress making them second cousins.